About the Local Plan

 This includes supporting regeneration schemes in South Shields Town Centre and allocating brownfield sites for employment and residential development across the borough.

-The Plan aims to achieve higher densities in the most sustainable locations with good access to services and public transport.
+The Local Plan aims to achieve higher densities in the most sustainable locations that have good access to services and public transport.

-It also makes an allowance for new sites to come forward unexpectedly in the future.
+It also makes an allowance for sites which might become available for development in the future.

 Use of brownfield land